maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 ### NumSigFigs ####

 This is a more liberal test.
 Primarily it checks numerical accuracy, but it also checks the number of significant figures in a liberal way.
-That is to say, it makes sure that the number of significant figures specified by the teacher lies within the range infered from the student's answer.
+That is to say, it makes sure that the number of significant figures specified by the teacher lies within the range inferred from the student's answer.
 For example, this test will accept \(100\) as being correctly written to 1, 2 or 3 significant figures.
 If you want to enforce the precise rules use the `StrictSigFigs` test.

 Tests